RicardoLMMatos/Conquiztadors-ms2/README.md

  ### Score page

- The score page consists of four answers:
+ The score page consists of four sections:

- * Subject at the top.
+ * Questions Subject at the top.
- * The score are where the score is shown in 0/0 (correct answers out of total questions).
+ * The score section.
+The score is shown in 0/0 (correct answers out of total questions).
  * A personalised message based on the score (there are three types of message).
  * A play again button linked to the home screen.